This is a text overlay image of the original work Accent Cleveland by Edsel Little on Flickr under cc.

-It always uses 20 KW of electrical power for induction heating as this robata grill uses dual heating source plus an additional space for wood and charcoal fuel.
+It always uses 20 KW of electrical power for induction heating as this robata grill uses a dual heating source plus additional space for wood and charcoal fuel.

 It has over 800 mm2 of cooking space with 2 additional grill grates set atop at 1 foot apart to make it a truly robata grill.

 You can cook anything in this robata grill which includes yakitori and skewered chicken, steaks, shrimps, fish, and other seafood; as well as burgers and vegetable skewers.

 - AISI 304 stainless steel construction, one-piece pressed worktop

 - Cooking surface grids in cast iron, easily removable for cleaning